Achievement through Enjoyment and Excellence

 - Successful Learners

 Our curriculum is deeply embedded in our school vision and Christian Values – they are the roots of our curriculum.
-We aim to achieve depth and excellence in all that we do.
+We aim to achieve depth and excellence in all we do.

 How we deliver the curriculum